Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 The course is offered in partnership with the Ceiba Foundation for Tropical Conservation, an environmental non-profit organization that has been working in the region since 1999.

 This service-learning course will be held primarily in the communities of Tabuga and Camarones, Manabi province of Ecuador.
 Tabuga is a small coastal village of approximately 2,500 inhabitants who dedicate themselves primarily to agriculture, fishing and tourism.
 Students will arrive in Quito, Ecuador and receive an orientation to the country, its geography, customs, and people.
-The next day we descend the western flanks of the Andes by bus, stopping along the way to visit a cloud forest reserve, before arriving at Tabuga and the Lalo Loor biological station where the program will be housed.
+You will then descend the western flanks of the Andes by bus, stopping along the way to visit a cloud forest reserve, before arriving at Tabuga and the Lalo Loor Dry Forest Reserve where the program will be housed.

 Excursions and Activities